 While health and safety guidelines for meetings are available, employees should continue to conduct meetings via WebEx wherever possible including group meetings and job interviews.
 While face-to-face meetings may be preferred on occasion, these decisions should ensure that all invitees are given the opportunity to decline such a request without retribution given their personal preference and comfort level.
 All in person meetings must adhere to health and safety protocols.

-If a group cannot return to campus based on the density requirements for areas (ie shared spaces with cubicles) then it is up to the supervisor to fulfill business requirements while maximizing employee time on campus.
+Based on the current density requirements, these cases should be very rare.
+If a group cannot meet density requirements for areas (i.e. shared spaces with cubicles), please contact Environmental Health and Safety.
 In some cases, a deviation to the density calculator may be reasonable based on health and safety controls.
-In this case, please contact firstname.lastname@example.org to review limits, numbers and controls.
+In this case, please contact email@example.com to review limits, numbers and controls.
 If staff on the St. John’s campus have to use a hybrid model, please email CRO@mun.ca with the:

 - Office location, including room number